V-Sekai/manuals/docs/decisions/20220108-bake-blend-shapes-to-skeletons-for-performance.md

 `./dembones -i="a.fbx" -a="a.abc" -z=4 --bindUpdate=2 -b=200 -o="a_res.fbx"`

-11. Check the RMSE is between 0.1 and a small number.
+11. Check the RMSE is less than 0.001.

 #### Options